 WHAT IS A CHAPTER 13 BANKRUPTCY?

 A chapter 13 bankruptcy is nothing more than a court-sanctioned debt consolidation plan that creditors are forced to accept.
-The debtor lists their debts and assets and income.
-Assuming a regular full-time job, then the debtor proposes to pay a certain amount of dollars every month to a trustee who then pays the creditors.
+The debtor lists their debts, assets, and income.
+If the debtor has a regular full-time job, then the debtor suggests paying a specific amount of money each month to a trustee who pays the creditors.

 The creditors only collect what they are paid under the plan.